 E2.
 Eliminate the Use of Alternate Board Members Heat Map Rating Complexity: Medium Priority: Medium Observation # Recommendation The Administrative Code states that "Alternate members shall regularly attend Board meetings and sit for and vote in the place of a Director for his or her City or County Grouping if the Director is absent".
 The position of Alternates is specified in VTA's Enabling Act.
 However, Alternates are typically notified if the regular Member is expected to attend, and then frequently do not attend themselves.
 Some Alternates' absence rates are as high as 83%, partially because they have been provided the option not to participate in meetings.
 Alternates were needed in a minimal number of actual Board or Standing Committee voting situations.
 No Board meetings in calendar year 2018 required an Alternate member to achieve a quorum.
 Members in some cases did not contact or brief their Alternate, if needed for a meeting absence.
-E2 a).
-Eliminate the role of Alternates, since for votes or to achieve a Board quorum, a attendance rate is low. b).
-If a Standing Committee is lacking a q who are in attendance but not assigned to authorized to participate and vote on that (See our separate recommendations on 0).
-Clarify the Board's intent and revise th accordingly.
-Currently, it could reasonable requiring Alternate members to attend members. uorum, Board members that Committee could be Committee for that day.
-Committees). e Administrative Code y be interpreted as
+E2 Eliminate the role of Alternates, since the votes or to achieve a Board quorum, and rate is low.
+If a Standing Committee is lacking a quorare in attendance but not assigned to the authorized to participate and vote on that (See our separate recommendations on Clarify the Board's intent and revise the Aaccordingly.
+Currently, it could could reas interpreted as requiring Alternate members. their average attendance rum, Board members who t Committee could be Committee for that day.
+Committees).
+Administrative Code Sonably be